What is Red Tag Political Mail?

 Red tag political mail is a mystery to some.
 You may wonder how the United States Postal Service (USPS) treats the massive amount of campaign mail that moves through the postal system each election.
-The "secret" is red tag political mail.
-We write about this in our direct mail ebook.
-The USPS has a very effective system for identifying political mail and moving it quickly through the mail stream and into mailboxes before Election Day.
+The "secret" is red tag political mail US postal service tag 57 – a container tag that is designed to give more visibility to political mail, so it is given expedited status but sent as bulk mail.
+We write about this in our direct mail e-book.
+The USPS has an effective system for identifying political mail and moving it quickly through the mail stream and into mailboxes before Election Day.
 Qualified election mail is given special treatment by the USPS that expedites its movement through the postal system.
 When campaign mail is sorted and processed by the mail house and packaged for delivery to the postal facility, each tray, sack, and pallet of election mail is affixed with a special red tag.
 This red tag alerts all postal facilities in the chain that the mail is political and afforded expedited processing through the mail stream (meaning it should be treated as First Class mail).

 Getting a Red Tag on Your Political Mail

 Red tag 57 can be used for any political campaign mailing by a registered political candidate, campaign committee, committee of a political party, political message mailing by a Political Action Committee (PAC), Super-PAC, or other organization engaging in issue advocacy or voter mobilization.
 Tag 57 is a red container tag designed to provide visibility to a political mail campaign while it’s in the mail stream.

 Volume of Red tag mail: